-Vertiv products installed and operated in compliance with this document, the operation and maintenance guide and installation and commissioning guide, conform to the Low Voltage Directive 2014/35/EU, the EMC directive 2014/30/EU, the Machinery directive 2006/42/EC and the Pressure Equipment directive 2014/68/EU.
+Vertiv products installed and operated in compliance with this document, the operation and maintenance guide and installation and commissioning guide, conform to the Low Voltage directive 2014/35/EU, the EMC directive 2014/30/EU and the Pressure Equipment directive 2014/68/EU.
 As manufactured, Vertiv products are designed to comply with an IP21 rating.

-This product is in conformance with UL1995.
+This product is cULus listed for the appropriate voltage models and certificates will be made available on request (cULus certificate pending).